ManojSurulivel/real-estate-react/README.md

 Real Estate Project

-Here is the complete file structure for the Real Estate Project using React and Redux Toolkit with filtering and state management.
+Here is the complete file structure for the Real Estate Project using ( React and Redux Toolkit with filtering and state management) .

 1. Redux Store Setup: